polyrand/fsdict/README.md

 ## `sqldict.py`

-Uses an SQLite database instead of the filesystem.
+Uses an SQLite database instead of the filesystem. **This module doest NOT implement the encoding/decoding capabilities**.
+Right now it works as a key-value storage for string-like objects.
+This is planned for the 0.6.0 release.

-## `cryptosqldict.py`
+## `flightcryptosqldict.py`

 Same as `flightcryptofiledict.py`, but uses an sqlite database instead of the file system.
 It only needs a password and generates a different salt for each item.
 The salt is stored in a table column and the data in another one.